 If permissions on certain folders or files are set incorrectly, errors will occur and users will not be able to access your content.

-Although 403 forbidden errors on a WordPress site can be easy to identify and fix if you are a technical user, for a non-techie this can take a little time and some experimenting.
+Although 403 forbidden errors on a WordPress site are normally quite easy to identify and fix if you are a technical user, for a non-techie this can take a little time and some experimenting.

 If you want to try and correct this error yourself, the main causes of a 403 forbidden error tend to be one of the following: